SkinnyPigeon/heroku_instructions/index.md

 Or better yet, use one of the ones you have already on your machine.
 I'd say anything in Javascript that you can run on **localhost** is a suitable candidate

-Once you've picked one, doesn't have to be a super fancy one as this time is just for practice.
+This doesn't have to be a super fancy one as this time is just for practice.
 Avoid any that reference databases at this stage.
 We can cover that another time 😵

 Might be worth making a copy of the file or jumping onto another Git Branch if you're comfortable doing that.
-Anyhoo once you're happy to proceed you'll need to do the following:
+Anyhoo, once you're happy to proceed you'll need to do the following:
 * Go into the **server.js** file and change the **app.listen()** function to:

 ```javascript